 The Sri Lankan red chilli fish curry(Thalapath malu mirisata)that I’ve given here is authentic and gives you the true flavours of the coastal cities.

-The best spicy fish curry you can make if you love seafood.
+The best spicy fish curry you can make is if you love seafood.

 Ask any Sri Lankan and they’ll tell you, they won’t have it any other way because it’s a taste of home.